-When the Ethernet port parameter name indicates AdminCycleTime, the Ethernet port parameter value field contains the value of the AdminCycleTime as specified in IEEE 802.1Q [7].
+When the Ethernet port parameter name indicates AdminCycleTime, the Ethernet port parameter value field contains the value of the AdminCycleTime as specified in IEEE Std 802.1Q [7].
 The length of Ethernet port parameter value field indicates a value of 8.

-When the Ethernet port parameter name indicates Tick granularity, the Ethernet port parameter value field contains the value of the Tick granularity as specified in IEEE 802.1Q [7].
+When the Ethernet port parameter name indicates Tick granularity, the Ethernet port parameter value field contains the value of the Tick granularity as specified in IEEE Std 802.1Q [7].
 The length of Ethernet port parameter value field indicates a value of 4.